Public Notices and Press Releases

 My purpose is to provide an objective summary of facts and arguments in this matter from April 30, 1999 through October 2, 2025.
 The litigation is ongoing.

-Source: Town of Westwood v.
+jSource: Town of Westwood v.
 Westwood Land Trust, Inc., Norfolk Superior Court Civil Action No.25 82CV00808.
 All statements or facts in this summary appear in the pleadings, which can be downloaded at no cost from the Mass.
 Courts website, here.
 The Town of Westwood’s Complaint and exhibits only, not the Land Trusts Answer and Counterclaim in this case, are also available on the Town of Westwood website, here.

 May 24, 2000 McFarland conveyed Lot B to the Westwood Preservation Society (WPS), a Massachusetts not-for-profit corporation.

-The Conservation Restriction, reprinted in full as an Exhibit to the Town of Westwood's Complaint, is a binding agreement that sticks with the land no matter who owns it, as it passes from party to party.
-The CR recites the purpose of protecting the Lot B parcel.
-A number of acts and uses are expressly prohibited, including cutting of trees, grasses and other vegetation; use of pesticides or biocides; activities detrimental to water conservation, water quality, erosion control, archaeological conservation; hunting or trapping; and limited recreational use.
-Exceptions to restrictions include horseback riding, hiking, cross country skiing, if these do not materially alter the landscape nor degrade the environmental qualities of the land.
+The Conservation Restriction, reprinted in full as an Exhibit to the Town of Westwood's Complaint, is a binding agreement that sticks with the land no matter who owns it, as it passes from party to party, and the CR exists in perpetuity.
+The CR recites the purpose of protecting the Lot B parcel, which includes the Meadow.

 The Westwood Land Trust hired a consultant to study the ecosystem

 in the Meadow and to catalogue what negative impacts the converting of the Meadow to farming use would have on the Meadow., including its animals,birds, insects, and soil biome.
 The Land Trust has not shared the consultant’s report with the Town, stating in its Answer filed in this court case, that this report was prepared in anticipation of litigation.
-At some point before the Complaint was filed, the Select Board heard the WLT’s consultant’s presentation and had an opportunity to question the consultant about what that consultant viewed as specific detrimental impacts of converting the meadow to farming use.
+At some point before the Complaint was filed, the Select Board heard the WLT’s consultant’s presentation and had an opportunity to question the consultant about what that consultant viewed as specific detrimental impacts of converting the meadow to agricultural use of the type contemplated by the Select Board.

-March 5, 2024 Counsel for the Town of Westwood gave the Land Trust formal notice by letter of the Town’s intent to issue a Request for Proposals to allow agricultural use of the Meadow.
+March 5, 2024 Counsel for the Town of Westwood gave the Land Trust formal notice by letter of the Town’s intent to issue a Request for Proposals to allow farming use of the Meadow.

 April 3, 2024 Counsel for the Westwood Land Trust responded in a letter that agricultural uses of the Meadow may be undertaken only with the consent of the Trust and that then trust was denying the Town’s request.

 There were some discussions in early 2024 about reaching a resolution, but these did not result in a meeting of the minds.
+The Town proposed mediation but the Land Trust refused, finding the CR language clear and unequivocal.

-In its Complaint filed in Norfolk Superior Court, the Town via its Select Board asks the Court to declare that in refusing the Town’s request to issue an RFP for farming use of the Meadow and contemplate allowing farming use, the Land Trust has exercised rights under the Conservation Restriction on farming and related activities, in excess of rights to which the Land Trust may be entitled.
+In its Complaint filed in Norfolk Superior Court, the Town via the Select Board asks the Court to declare that in refusing the Town’s request to issue an RFP for farming use of the Meadow and contemplate allowing farming use, the Land Trust has exercised rights under the Conservation Restriction on farming and related activities, in excess of rights to which the Land Trust may be entitled.

-The Town also requests a declaratory judgment from the Court that the CR allows a broad category of agricultural uses of the Meadow, including the use of fertilizers, herbicides, clearing, plowing, planting and other farming activities, as well as the construction and use of a roadside stand, and that the Land Trust cannot unreasonably deny permission. (page 11, Town’s Complaint)
+The Town also requests a declaratory judgment from the Court that the CR allows a broad category of agricultural uses of the Meadow, including the use of fertilizers, herbicides, clearing, plowing, planting and other farming activities, as well as the construction and use of a roadside stand, and that the Land Trust cannot “unreasonably “deny permission. (page 11, Town’s Complaint)

 The Town requests a preliminary and permanent injunction preventing the Land Trust from denying the Town’s request for farming use of the land.